Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Introduction and main results

+It might be that for Theorem~\ref{thm-mr} this big O assumption can be relaxed further given recent results of~\cite{CaravennaDoney} on necessary and sufficient conditions for the asymptotic of renewal sequences with infinite mean. \end{rmk}

+We recall that: a) \cite{DN-PC} obtained mixing for a class of Markov suspension flows with regular variation of index $\beta\in (0, 1)$; b) \cite{MT17} obtained mixing under mild abstract assumptions for, not necessarily Markov, suspension flows with regularly varying tails of roof functions of index in $\beta\in(1/2, 1]$.

+Although the mixing result~\cite[Theorem 5.1]{DN-PC} holds for all $\beta\in (0, 1)$, it is explicitly stated in terms of suspension flows over LSV maps (as in~\cite{LiveraniSaussolVaienti99}).
+It is not clear to us if the argument of~\cite[Proposition 5.3]{DN-PC}, on which~\cite[Theorem 5.1]{DN-PC} relies, can be easily generalized to Gibbs Markov maps that do not arise from inducing LSV maps to good sets.

+Although the mixing result~\cite[Theorem 2.3]{MT17} does not apply here due to the range of $\beta$, the previous big tail result of~\cite{Tho16} as recalled in~\eqref{eq-tailtau} together with~\cite[Theorem 2.4]{MT17} ensure a liminf result established, among others, via an LLT for the roof function $\tau$ and the base of the semiflow $(Y,\tilde F)$ as in~\cite[Theorem 2.7]{MT17}.

-We finish this introduction with some remarks on potential extensions.
-We believe that the method can be applied to the infinite horizon tuber Lorentz flow which can be viewed as a $\Z$-extension of a suspension flow over a Young tower with exponential tails (see \cite{SV04} for the treatment of the $\Z$ extension over the map).
-To reduce the dynamical implications involved, we restrict ourselves to the $\Z$-extension of the suspension flow over Gibbs Markov maps.
+We believe that the arguments in this paper can be adjusted to work for $\Z^2$-extensions of Gibbs Markov semiflows.
+We also believe that the method can be applied to the infinite horizon tubular Lorentz flow which can be viewed as a $\Z^d$-extension ($d=1,2$) of a suspension flow over a Young tower with exponential tails (see \cite{SV04} for the treatment of the $\Z^d$-extension over the map).
+Here we restrict to $\Z$-extensions of the suspension flows over Gibbs Markov maps.

-The `tail behaviour assumption' (H1) on $r$ and $\phi$ seems natural in the context of the tubular Lorentz flow with infinite horizon.
-However, checking the precise form of (H1) for this type of flow is a different matter, which we do not address here.
-Also, to treat this type of example, one needs to go beyond the Gibbs Markov scenario, which requires further work.

-We do not address the more difficult question of local limit theorems (LLT) for the flow $(\psi_t)_{t\ge 0}$.
-The Gaussian LLT for large classes of group extensions of suspension flows over Young towers are covered by~\cite[Theorem 3.7]{DN17}.
-In particular,~\cite[Theorem 3.7]{DN17} provides the Gaussian LLT and mixing for Lorentz flows with finite horizon; among other ingredients this result requires the use of the Gaussian LLT with rates~\cite[Proposition 4]{Pene09} for the underlying map, a refined version of the LLT in~\cite{SV04}.